FIVE JEWELS OF WISDOM

 see or sense the rightness of these jewels, you have enough to place your feet

-In the story of the leaves, it should be noted that Buddha was
+In the story of the leaves, it is worth noting that the Buddha was

-indicating a way for his disciples to go beyond the intellect, that is,
+indicating a way for his disciples to transcend the intellect, that is,

 knowledge and thought.
 For the average person, emotional awareness must be